 - Defining the regulated population in line with the Delegated Regulation (EU) No 604/2014; - Obtaining an approval from the Annual General Meeting of 20 May 2014 for a maximum ratio of 2:1 between variable and fixed components of remuneration for the regulated population and ensuring that all beneficiaries comply with this maximum ratio.

-The 2019 regulated population was defined, as in 2018, on the basis of the identification criteria specified in the EBA regulatory technical standards (level of responsibility, impact in terms of risk exposure and level of total remuneration).
+The 8th resolution of the Ordinary General Meeting of May 20 2014 was voted with 96.46% of the votes.
+The 2020 regulated population was defined, as in 2019, on the basis of the identification criteria specified in the EBA regulatory technical standards (level of responsibility, impact in terms of risk exposure and level of total remuneration).